usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/complete-homework.md

   - **Do not modify any method or class declarations.** For example, you cannot add or remove keywords like `static` or add a `throws` keyword to a method if one was not already included.

-  - **Do not modify methods that are already fully defined.** For example, if a method is provided and has no `TODO` comments within the method definition, you may not modify that method.
+  - **Do not modify (non-main) methods that are already fully defined.** For example, if a method is provided and has no `TODO` comments within the method definition, you may not modify that method.

   - **Do not modify the test code.** This includes any input or output files utilized by the test code.